karthikeyanraj02/CloudI5-Mern-Stack/README.md

 ## For Run This Application

 1. Clone the repository.
-2. Don't install node modules,modules also uploaded in git so, just clone it.
+2. Install node modules for frontend cmd-> npm i
 3. Run the project using `npm run dev`,for frontend and backend
 4. for update the FAQ's,add FAQ's question in backend->data folder->faq.json file and just run this command in terminal "npm run seeder"
 5. i deployed database in mongodb cluster,if you want to see data, i give my mongodb login credentials, or else you can add your local mongodb connection string in .env file DB_URI="--------------------"